G. Loomis IMX-PRO Creek 4-Weight Fly Rod Review

-I attached an Abel VAYA 4/5 reel filled up with RIO's Elite Gold WF4F fly line.
+I attached an Abel VAYA 4/5 reel filled with RIO's Elite Gold WF4F fly line.
 This premium line carries a 30-foot head weight of 126 grains which puts it right at the upper limit of 4-weight line specs per AFFTA standards.
 During testing, I felt this line was an excellent choice on this stick, but you could certainly go with an even more subtle line.

 Loomis says this rod has a "Light Presentation" action.
 While that sounds kind of vague yet really cool, the series description on their website cuts to the chase and says the rods are a moderate action.

 When casting the 4 weight, the softer action immediately became apparent.
 While not sloppy in the least, it responds well to a smooth, slower, more relaxed casting stroke—something I definitely have to adjust to.
 Although power is not its specialty, it excels at making those exacting, softer presentations often necessary on small waters.
 However, don't let this wording make you think this is strictly a rod for tiny dries and undersized quarry.
-I spent a good amount of time casting little weighted streamers for panfish, only to hook into some pretty nice largemouth instead.
+I spent a good amount of time casting little weighted streamers for panfish, only to hook into some nice largemouth instead.
 Talk about some fun battles!

-I didn't find this rod to be great at long distances and much preferred it inside of 30 or 40 feet.
+I didn't find this rod great at long distances and much preferred it inside 30 or 40 feet.
 Here, it's highly entertaining for making quick, precise casts at nearby targets.
 As a bonus, the short length makes it far easier to cast and maneuver around the thick brush that can often line or envelop small waterways.

 Support Demystifly by Shopping IMX-PRO Creek Rods at